retran/meow/README.md

 - **litterbox-python** - Python development environment
 - **litterbox-dotnet** - .NET development environment
 - **litterbox-fullstack** - Complete full-stack development environment
+- **litterbox-full** - Installs every Linux-compatible component for a maximal environment

 All litterbox presets now install their toolchains through the host distribution's package managers on Linux (including Microsoft’s repositories for the .NET 10 SDK) so they work